John Stanley-12 May 1355

 John shook himself fully awake, branding himself as stupid, thinking non-stop about a woman he did not know, was unlikely to meet and in any case was potentially the next Queen of England!

 He had not paid enough attention to packing the rushes into his mattress the night before, consumed as he was by thoughts of the mystery woman.
 He had gone to sleep repeating her name to himself, and trying to find the right pronunciation.
 Jemaine, or was it, Germaine, no, the way the Captal pronounced it was nearer to Sheamaine.
 Perhaps it was somewhere between the three.

 Though now extremely fit, this did not stop him feeling the pain resulting from a night on the poorly-stuffed mattress.
 He struggled to rise to his feet.
 Vigorously he massaged his shoulder, wincing whilst he did so.
 He stretched his arms over his head, pulled on his jerkin, stepped over the other squires who shared his tent and thrust his head out of the tent to meet the crisp and clear air.

-Squires did not possess armour, but Lord James now lent each squire in turn in his own armour frequently so that they became used to carrying its weight while exercising.
-Initially John had been amazed that knights could do anything in full armour but now he was fitter he could move more easily.
+Squires did not possess armour, but Lord James now lent each squire, in turn, the opportunity to don his own armour so that they became more used to carrying its weight while exercising.
+Initially, John had been amazed that knights could do anything in full armour but now he was fitter, even though the fit was far from perfect, he could move more easily.